zaoshu/openapi/v2/overview.md

     curl -i "https://openapi.zaoshu.io/instance/d872c7bbfca643a0834d7d2241f69e2b?status=running"

-In this example, the value 'd872c7bbfca643a0834d7d2241f69e2b' are provided for the `:instance_id` parameter in the path while `:status` is passed in the query string.
+In this example, the value 'd872c7bbfca643a0834d7d2241f69e2b' are provided for the `:id` parameter in the path while `:status` is passed in the query string.

 For POST, PATCH, PUT, and DELETE requests, parameters not included in the URL should be encoded as JSON with a Content-Type of 'application/json':

-    curl -i -u username -d '{"scopes":["public_repo"]}' https://openapi.zaoshu.io/authorizations
+    curl -i -u username -d '{"result_notify_uri":["https://your-webhook.com"]}' https://openapi.zaoshu.io/instance/d872c7bbfca643a0834d7d2241f69e2b/run

 ## Root Endpoint